 Judging by the reflections in the chat feed towards the end of the session, I think I had quite a positive impact and participants found the webinar to be extremely useful; a quick, easy and cost-effective means of boosting their subject knowledge.
 Some of their concluding comments (summing up their learning in five words or a sentence or two) can be viewed below:

 - Really useful recapping of knowledge and time to think about maps and scales.

 - Interesting considering different representations of world maps.

 When asked to list any of the suggested teaching ideas that they might ‘give a go’, many stated the following:

-- Create some local grid reference stories.
+- Six-figure grid reference stories.

 Attendees were also encouraged to consider any changes that they might make to current teaching and learning in their school.
 These included:

 - None identified.

 PDF downloads are also available to purchase via the GA’s shop, either as ten individual titles or as a full set (https://www.geography.org.uk/ebooks).
 These provide straightforward, accurate and trustworthy background knowledge, explanation, diagrams and glossary on topics in the geography National Curriculum so that teachers can develop their geography teaching with confidence.

 I have, once again, really enjoyed delivering this set of webinars for the GA.
 The feedback from participants, especially those who have engaged with the series in ‘real time’, has been really positive, which makes the whole experience all the more rewarding.
 Many thanks for all your contributions too!